 * Famous park resident of the Sciuridae variety! *

 How fresh and fancy might your life be if you could stroll over to Trinity Bellwoods Park whenever you felt like it?
-This would be your new reality if you lived at 200 Clinton Street in a handsomely-proportioned bed + den loft townhouse, which we dubbed An Authentic Brick & Beam Loft Townhouse In Little Italy’s Button Factory‘!
-Offered for sale at $1,484,900!
+If you lived at 200 Clinton Street in a handsomely-proportioned bed + den loft townhouse like this Authentic Brick & Beam Loft Townhouse In Little Italy’s Button Factory‘ (NOW SOLD), it could be your new reality!

 Questions?
 Want to book a private viewing?
 Contact James Ormston at firstname.lastname@example.org!

 Much thanks to Zeus C for use of the cover photo!

 Did you know the experience of owning a home extends far beyond the walls of your residence; including its community and support infrastructure; and its accessibility to amenities that enhance your health and well-being?